Selling is a lot about psychology.

 It was for a company that helps entrepreneurs to scale their businesses.

-You probably remember that day when your father was running after you, holding you so you wouldn’t lose your balance and fall.
+You probably remember that day when your dad was running after you, holding you so you wouldn’t lose your balance and fall.

-And all of a sudden you look back and see that he is no longer there, that you have been pedalling for a long time by yourself.
+And all of a sudden you look back and see that he is no longer there, and you’ve been pedalling for a long time by yourself.

-With “NAME OF PROGRAM” you will feel that we support you until one day you no longer need us to pedal and you’ll only look for us when you want to learn how to swim.
+With “NAME OF PROGRAM” you’ll feel we support you until one day you no longer need us to pedal and you’ll only look for us when you want to learn how to swim.

 You choose where you want to go, at what pace and with which methods.